lambda-11235/ttyped/README.md

 # TTyped

-TTyped is a dependently typed language with hierarchical type universes. de Bruijn indices are used for variable identification.
+TTyped is a dependently typed language with type universes. de Bruijn indices are used for variable identification.
 There is one base type, which is the unit type `ut`, whose value is denoted by `u`.

 ## Syntax